ustundag/Progress-bar-for-GIFs/README.md

 # Progress bar for GIFs

-A script that helps you catch the end of perfectly looping GIFs.
+A script that helps you catch the end of perfectly looping GIFs, preventing you from falling into the trap.

 ## Dependencies